spli5nabeel/bookHub/README.md

   </div>
   ```

-- The Failure View image should consist of alt attribute value as `failure view`

-- **Login Route**

-  - Login Route should consist of website logo image with alt as `login website logo`
-  - Login Route should consist of a website login image with alt as `website login`
-  - The Cookies should be set by using the key name `jwt_token`

 - **Bookshelves Route**

-  - The book images in the Bookshelves Route should have the alt as the value of the key `title` respectively from the received Books response
-  - The search icon should be wrapped with an HTML button element with testid as `searchButton`
   - `BsSearch` icon from react-icons should be used for the **Search Icon** button
   - `BsFillStarFill` icon from react-icons should be used for the **star** image
-  - When the HTTP GET request made to the given Books API returns the books list as empty, then the page should consist of No Books image with alt as `no books`

 - **BookDetails Route**

   - `BsFillStarFill` icon from react-icons should be used for the **star** image

-- **Not Found Route**

-  - The Not Found image should consist of alt attribute value as `not found`

-- **Header**

-  - The Book Hub Logo image in Header should consist of alt attribute value as `website logo`

 - **Footer**